Policies & Procedures

 - Sonoma County Junior College District Policies & Procedures can be found at: http://www.santarosa.edu/polman/.

-- No alcoholic beverages, tobacco products or recreational drugs are permitted at Day Under the Oaks.
+- No alcoholic beverages, tobacco products, including e-cigarettes, or recreational drugs are permitted at Day Under the Oaks.

-- No dogs, EXCEPT assistance dogs, are permitted at Day Under the Oaks.
+- No Pets, EXCEPT assistance animals, are permitted at Day Under the Oaks.

 - No raffles of any kind are permitted at Day Under the Oaks.
 For clarification, please direct questions to the DUO coordinator.